humanilog/odoo-non-profit-de/README.md

 # odoo-non-profit-de

-A set of Odoo modules for non-profit organizations in Germany
+A set of Odoo modules for non-profit organizations in Germany.

+Please use the branch according to your Oddo version.